SamBurgess93/hugsforshrubs/README.md

 ### Homepage
 The home page has the navigation links, logo, hero image, call to action button, product categories and the footer.
 ### About Me
-The about page gives the user information on the company and owner.
-This will have an image.
+The about page gives the user a short background on Hugs For Shrubs.
+This will also contain a contact form and a submit button.
+The user will see an alert on the screen confirming the message has been sent.
 ### Product page
 The product page displays all products in the store.
 The sorting range button is also displayed here to allow the users sort products based on price, name and category.